Kixunil/dont_panic/README.md

 }
 ```

-However, this code will cause linking error:
+However, this code will cause a linking error:

 ```rust
 let should_panic = true;